davidfrisch/UNIFR_API_EPUCK/docs/unifr_api_epuck/api_epuck.rst

 About
 ========
-The api_epuck file lets you get an intance of an Epuck robot
+The api_epuck file lets you get an instance of an e-puck robot.

 Code